 Either way make sure you highlight why you don’t have an EMS and what you have done practically to address your environmental impact

-This question is guaranteed to come up so my suggestion is to write an environmental policy that is relevant and robust.
+This question is guaranteed to come up so we think it is a good idea to have a relevant and robust environmental policy.